aialferov/cni-node/README.md

 This example is also based on [DaemonSet] describing four containers.
 Each container runs Kube Watch to follow the corresponding changes.
-Three of them watch for "multus-cni-node" configmap changes to update set of plugins, plugin configurations and manifests.
+Three of them watch for "multus-cni" configmap changes to update set of plugins, plugin configurations and manifests.
 The fourth one is watching for Calico config changes to update the depended Multus CNI config.
 Thus, restart of pods is not needed to apply the changes.